ssire/scaffold/README.md

 License
 -------

-Case tracker pilote application is released as free software, under the terms of the LGPL version 2.1.
-You are welcome to join our efforts to improve the code base at any time and to become part of the contributors.
+The case tracker pilote application and the Oppidoc Business Application Development Framework are released as free software, under the terms of the LGPL version 2.1.

+You are welcome to join our efforts to improve the code base at any time and to become part of the contributors by making your changes and improvements and sending *pull* requests.

 Installation
 ------------